procurios/phpunit-adapter/README.md

 new features of PHPUnit supporting older versions.

 ## Usage
-Instead of extending the `PHPUnit_Framework_TestCase` class, you'ld simply extend the `Procurios\TDD\PhpunitAdapter\PhpunitAdapterTestCase` class and you're done!
+Instead of extending the `PHPUnit\Framework\TestCase` class, you'd simply extend the `Procurios\TDD\PhpunitAdapter\PhpunitAdapterTestCase` class and you're done!

 ## Features
-This package only extends the `PHPUnit_Framework_TestCase` class.
-You will be able to use any method available in phpunit 5.4.0.
+This package only extends the `PHPUnit\Framework\TestCase` class.
+You will be able to use any method available in phpunit 5.5.0.